Forrest Weaver – Ambitious young head coach and ambidextrous pitcher

 At only the age of 23, Forrest Weaver has a surprisingly lengthly coaching resume with experience as a head coach at the high school level and as a pitching coach at his former college Southwestern Christian University.

-He is a rare ambidextrous pitcher who throws in the low 80’s from both the left and the right.
+He is a rare ambidextrous pitcher who throws in the mid 60’s from both the left and the right with lots of movement.
+He is especially effective as a mid-reliever specialist after someone with some speed.
 From the left he throws a change-up and curveball to compliment his fastball while from the right he mixes in a slider, and change-up.

 Forrest first spent three years as a starting pitcher at Oklahoma Wesleyan University before transferring to SCU for his senior year in 2014.
-After graduating, Forrest pitched competitively in the summer of 2015 in a mens league in Oklahoma but has been inactive since.
-However he feels confident that he can jump right back in either a starting or relief role for a club he is coaching.
+After graduating, Forrest pitched competitively in the summer of 2015 in a mens league in Oklahoma but has been inactive since until recently signing in the Swedish second division.

 Forrest is excited about the possibility of “seeing new parts of the world while living his dream of playing baseball professionally.”
 His three years at OWU where away from home so the transition to living and coaching abroad should be easy for him.
 He is open to a potential longer term arrangement if there is a good fit with a club overseas.